gitcordier/FunctionalAnalysis/README.md

   - 2_03/
       - 2_03.tex
-      In $D_K$, some Lebesgue integrable functions converge to $\delta'$, which is not Radon.
+      In $D_K$, some Lebesgue integrable functions converge to $\delta'$, which is not a Radon measure.
       Their weak derivatives converge to $\delta''$.
       - 2_03_0_labels.tex
       References
       - 2_03_0_lemma.tex.